syeo66/syeo66/README.md

 ### Hi there, I'm Red 👋

 Yeah, this is really my name.
-I'm a Senior Software Developer, and I code.
-At the moment I am diving deep into Typescript, Svelte and React.
+I'm a Software Developer with many years of experience.
+At the moment I am diving deep into Typescript, React, Svelte and game development using Unity.
 But I have experience in a lot of other languages and technologies like Go, Dart, Python and PHP.
-I already did a lot in my live, from being a banker, to work as music composer, to being a freelance web developer, and designing t-shirts.
+I already did a lot in my live, from being a banker, playing music on tour, jumping out of planes, being a music composer, to being a freelance web developer, and designing t-shirts.

 - 🚀 In love with rockets and space
 - **λ** I prefer FP over OOP, but whatever gets the job done.